AnishPawar/DSC-Eye-of-God/README.md

 4. Run the Flutter Application on an Android phone and mount it to a VR headset.

+5. Press the button on the belt to activate speech input and dictate your destination.

+6. Follow the commands dictated by the app to reach the destination.

 <h3><strong>For Indoor Navigation:<h3></strong>

 1. Run `backend.py` and `go_in.py` on a local machine.
 (Make sure the received_images folder is empty before each run and both the devices are connected to the same network)

 2. Change the IP to the IP of local machine in flask_helpers/sendToFlask.dart (paste it in place of X --> http://X:5000/back) in the Indoor section.

 3. Turn on the belt and pair the android device to HC05 via Bluetooth.

 4. Run the Flutter Application on an Android phone and mount it to a VR headset.

+5. Press the button on the belt to activate speech input and dictate "Start Indoor Navigation".

+6. Follow the pulsating motor to reach your destination.

 ---
 <h2><strong>App Screenshots</strong>